bcgov/onroutebc/policy-engine/docs/policy-configuration-reference.md

     },
   ]
 ```
+Another 'pseudo' geographic region exists which is every area of the province __not__ covered by one of the other named regions.
+This 'pseudo' region is typically called 'BC Default' but is not explicitly configured as its own region, though it can have its own set of permittable sizes and weights.
+See the [commodities](#commodities) section below for details on configuring dimensions for BC Default.

 > [!NOTE]
 > The IDs assigned to the geographic regions are arbitrary, they need only be unique.
 When onRouteBC integrates with the route planner, the geographic region IDs may need to be modified to align with the IDs as returned by the route planner API.
 Alternately, a separate `key` property may be added for this purpose in future.

 ### permitTypes
-The permitTypes property defines the basic rules and properties of all the known permit types.
+The permitTypes property defines the rules and properties of all the known permit types.
 The basic structure is:

 ```js
   permitTypes: [